hda-technical/dancebooks/transcriptions/[183-, uk] Thomas Wilson - The Fashionable Quadrille Preceptor.md

 The first movement may be considered as preparatory, and has no figure, since it consists merely of a motion from right to left, and then from left to right, by each person, four times repeated.
 The steps in this first movement are three, and of a character, that at once gives an eccentric air to the dance, and as it were, excites and stirs up a corresponding spirit in those who are engaged in it; they consist of a stamp, a hop, and a sliding step, or glissade.

-In the next movement, the leading cavalier describes a circle round each lady, to his right (beginning with his own partner, who accompanies him throughout this movement) and is followed in this by all the party, the step being still the stamp, hop, and glissarde.
+In the next movement, the leading cavalier describes a circle round each lady, to his right (beginning with his own partner, who accompanies him throughout this movement) and is followed in this by all the party, the step being still the stamp, hop, and glissade.
 This movement in the course of sixteen bars brings each couple to the spot whence they started.

 A movement now commences, which also occupies sixteen bars, and in the course of which, the dancers set to each other with their left shoulders forward, clap the hands once, and assume that pretty and naive attitude, which consists in placing the back of the hands on the hips, and pointing the elbows forward.
 The next movements include some of those which are well known by their use in dances that have been naturalized in this Country, the Quadrille and the Waltz.
 These continue till about the middle of the dance, when the chief and most characteristic and striking parts of the movements commence, and which consist in each lady turning first round her partner and successively round every other gentlemen of the set; each couple passing under the raised arms of all the other couples; each gentleman kneeling on one knee, while his partner passes round him, holding his hand; and finally, some of the first movements having been repeated, and the first couple having regained their original place, the first gentleman has the privilege as leader, of moving forward wherever he pleases, (even into a different room,) all the other couples being required to follow, and repeat his movements – "Follow my leader" fashion.